Molecular Properties Prediction

 You can use cheminformatics libraries like RDKit to convert a SMILES string into a molecular graph, where:

-- Nodes = atoms (with features like element, degree, charge)
+- Nodes = atoms (with features like element type, degree, formal charge, aromaticity)

-- Edges = bonds (with features like bond type)
+- Edges = bonds (with features like bond type, conjugation, ring membership)

 Modeling with GNNs